eDNA Explorer

 Ongoing contributions

-After the initial launch, I contributed designs for new features the eDNA Explorer team was considering for improvements to data analysis.
+After the initial launch, I contributed designs for new features the eDNA Explorer team was considering for future implementation.

 This included improving on the already popular organism list by including an overlay to highlight harmful, rare, and indicator species accompanied by ecosystem health insights.